-Work closely with the patient’s cardiologist or primary care doctor.
+We work closely with the patient’s cardiologist or primary care doctor

 We work closely with each patient’s own cardiologist or primary care doctor to effectively manage their symptoms.
-The doctor gets a copy of the certified nurse practitioner’s clinical notes from every visit.
+The doctor gets a copy of the ARNP’s clinical notes from every visit.
 If it’s an urgent matter, the ARNP will pick up the phone and call the patient’s doctor to address the situation immediately.

-Intervene early to manage symptoms like swelling and lung congestion.
+We intervene early to manage symptoms like swelling and lung congestion

 Symptoms associated with heart failure can escalate quickly.
 But sometimes it takes a few days or even a week to get an appointment with the doctor.
 Our palliative care team makes it a priority to evaluate and address a patient’s worsening symptoms within 24 hours, before a trip to the ED becomes inevitable.

 The patient’s ARNP reviews the early signs and symptoms of heart failure with the patient and their caregivers, explaining what to look for and when to call us.
 They also help patients create what we call a “2 a.m.
 Plan”—written steps the patient can take if they wake up in the middle of the night in a crisis situation, including how to recognize when to make a 911 emergency call and when to try certain interventions at home first, like a nebulizer or oxygen.